RituYadav92/Building-Height-Estimation_SEN12_IGARSS23/README.md

 ## If you are using this work, please cite:
 ```
 @INPROCEEDINGS{10283039,
-  author={Nascetti, Andrea and Yadav, Ritu and Ban, Yifang},
+  author={Yadav, Ritu and Nascetti, Andrea and Ban, Yifang},
   booktitle={IGARSS 2023 - 2023 IEEE International Geoscience and Remote Sensing Symposium},
   title={A CNN Regression Model to Estimate Buildings Height Maps Using Sentinel-1 SAR and Sentinel-2 MSI Time Series},
   year={2023},